Copyright 2019 © recordcut.com All rights reserved.

 I started cutting acetates back in 1972 With Walter Gibbons.
 He and I started Melting Pot Sound, a acetate dub plate disc recording service for DJ's.
 Long after many years, I decided to give up the business in 1986 to go into the NEON sign business and sold my lathe on consignment to Robert S.Cosulich of TRANSCO PRODUCTS CORP in Linden, NJ.

 The Neumann cutting lathe and the HAECO SC-1 cutting head was the one used to cut The misfits first 45 7 inch disc "Cough Cool".

-The Neumann system wound up in The Wakefield section of The Bronx, NY to a Errol Jones who used to own a Reggae recording studio, The last thing that I heard in 2015 by a local pirate radio station near by, was, it was sold to someone in Japan.
+That Neumann system wound up in The Wakefield section of The Bronx, NY to a Errol Jones who used to own a Reggae recording studio.
+The last thing that I heard in 2015 by a local pirate radio station near by, was, it was sold to someone in Japan.

 I purchased this record cutting lathe in 1972 from A&R recording studios in New York, where I met Al Brown, and he helped me load it into the truck, the last time I saw Al was in 1977 at a CB radio ham fest in Brooklyn, NY

-I called my studio, "SPECTRUM SOUND", 1974-1977, At the time I was working at Variety Recording Studios along with Fred Vargas and Joe Cyr.
+I called my studio, "SPECTRUM SOUND", 1974-1977, At the same time, I was working at Variety Recording Studios with Fred Vargas and Joe Cyr.
 Great guys to work with R.I.P.

-In the same period I worked with Herb Abramson at A1-Sound Studios where I had to install and set up his Scully 501 lathe.
+In the same period I worked with Herb Abramson at A1-Sound Studios where I helped install and set up his Scully 501 lathe.

 In 1984 I entered in a short contract agreement with John Palutis at Allied Recording Products in Long Island City, Queens, NY, and relocated my record cutting lathe there at Allied manufacturing plant to do quality control cutting of the acetate blanks.